 "A murdered police officer is brought back to life by a cold-hearted scientist to serve as "The Demolitionist", the ultimate crime-fighting weapon in a city overrun by criminals and internal corruption."

-On this day in 1995, the 1987-produced Japanese anime Wings Of Honneamise enjoyed a U.S. theatrical release.
+On this day in 1995 (in the U.S.), the 1987-produced Japanese anime Wings Of Honneamise enjoyed a theatrical release.
+Written (in part) and directed by Hiroyuki Yamaga, the SciFi/Anime featured the voice talents of Leo Morimoto, David Thomas, MItsuki Yayoi, and others.
 According to our friends at IMDB.com, here's the plot summary:

 "In an alternative Earth, a young astronaut participates in a controversial fledgling space program."